RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

 Here is an example workflow of commands that shows how to use this feature.

-1. Submit a 1st job that has no dependencies and set a variable to hold the job ID
+1. Submit a 1st job that has no dependencies and set a variable :tt:`jobid1` to hold the job ID

    .. code-block:: console

       [user@login-x:~]$ jobid1=$(sbatch --parsable first_job.sub)

 2. Submit a 2nd job with a condition that
-   *will launch only after the first one completed successfully*.
+   *will launch only after the first job completed successfully*.
-   Set a variable to hold this 2nd job ID.
+   Set a variable :tt:`jobid2` to hold this 2nd job ID.

    .. code-block:: console

       [user@login-x:~]$ jobid2=$(sbatch --dependency=afterok:$jobid1 second_job.sub

 3. Submit a 3rd job that depends on a successful completion of the second job.
+   Set a variable :tt:`jobid3` to hold this job ID.

    .. code-block:: console